 The Canary Wharf Novotel has won the AA four Silver stars award — a first for the Novotel brand.

-The multiple-use office / residential / public viewing platform combination of the Shard takes the crown as the highest building in the UK with hotel accommodation.
+Ok, the multiple-use office, residential, public viewing platform combination of The Shard takes the crown as the highest building in the UK with hotel accommodation.

 What would panoramic views be without the ability to share them?
 For those that can’t visit Bōkan or enjoy the panoramic view from the hotels’ rooftop terrace, there is a webcam installed at the summit of the hotel.

-To get a taste of the views from the top, the webcam runs 24/7 and can be found below.
+To get a taste of the views from the top, the webcam is free to access, runs 24/7, and can be found below.